 Service but DO NOT serve.

-Your customer is now happy You provided them your painting services and an amazing decorating experience.
+Your customer is now happy.
+You assessed their needs, provided them your services and an amazing decorating experience.
 It would be nice if they thought of you next time they need a painting job.
 Maybe their neighbours or friends will ask them about you.
 Thank them and really show your appreciation.
 Get a nice testimonial, even go as far as to ask them for any future business.
 Go easy on Christmas and Thanksgiving cards, and “cheesy” newsletters.
 Don’t keep asking them to write reviews all over the internet.
 This is Google’s and the review sites agenda and it is not yours.
 Let them find the ways to find you when they need your painting services.
 Engaging with them in social media is an idea.
 Maybe offer to service their warranty or be visible in their neighbourhood.
 Be present and yet tactful, do not overdo it.

 Ecopainting is a Painting Contractor servicing the painting needs of GTA residents.